epqm/epqm.github.io/index.md

 ---
 layout: splash
 title: "Emergent Phenomena in Quantum Matter (EPQM)"
 excerpt: "EPQM is a condensed matter group at IISER Kolkata, led by Siddhartha Lal.
-We explore ideas of topological order, entanglement and fermionic criticality, in the field of strongly correlated electrons."
+We explore ideas related to quantum matter in the fields of strongly correlated electrons, quantum magnetism, topological states of matter and low-dimensional systems."
 header:
     overlay_image: /assets/images/home/layered-waves-haikei.svg
     actions: